 Under the advisement of a faculty member and supervision of heath care professional, the student will work or otherwise actively participate in a community-based healthcare setting.
 Variable units may be earned in any one semester.
-Course may be repeated for a maximum of six (6) total units of credit.
+May be repeated for a maximum of six (6) units of credit.
 Prerequisite: Health Science major and junior or senior standing.